Table of Contents

 How are Anatolian Rugs Made?

 Anatolian rugs are among the world’s most intricate and beautiful weavings.
-Despite their long and complex history, the fundamental process of making a Anatolian rug has remained relatively unchanged for centuries.
+Despite their long and complex history, the fundamental process of making an Anatolian rug has remained relatively unchanged for centuries.
 Here’s a brief overview of how Anatolian rugs are crafted.

 Initially, raw wool or cotton is dyed using natural colors.
 Once dyed, it’s spun into threads and wound onto spools.
 Weavers then use a shuttle to weave the thread onto the rug’s foundation.